rmello4d/TheSustainableDeveloper/brainandmind.md

 Lets explore 3 elements of our minds that are vital to understand how energy is consumed in our brain.

-Get ready to understand 'language'.
+Get ready to understand 'language', the energy eater.

 ***